 Discover Financial Services includes a neat Freeze It℠ on/off switch feature that lets you instantly freeze or enable your card account right from your phone.
+Freezing your account prevents anyone from making new purchases, balance transfers or getting new cash advances using your misplaced card.
 That can give you a lot of peace of mind if your card is misplaced or stolen.

 There are other benefits you should look for, like travel and shopping benefits.
 Some cards give you travel insurance when you use them to make a purchase.
 Price protection and guaranteed return are two shopping benefits to look for.

 Some student cards have special benefits that encourage good credit behavior.
 Journey® Student Rewards from Capital One® lets you earn a 25% bonus on the 1% cash back you earn, each month that you make your payment on time.
 So paying your credit card bill on time can help you earn a total of 1.25% cash back.

 Katrina Gutierrez is a writer at GET.com, a lifestyle and personal finance website.
 Email: firstname.lastname@example.org.

 At GET.com it's all about your saving and getting experience.
 There's nothing more helpful for all of us Getters than a true life experience, a tip or a trick relating to a reviewed product.
 Read more about comments.

 Sign up to get our newsletter with money saving tips, deals and coupons - no spam.